-The Bank conducts a review of the adequacy and effectiveness of the ICS at least once a year and monitors the implementation of the resulting improvement measures.
+The Risk Management unit conducts a review of the adequacy and effectiveness of the ICS at least once a year and monitors the implementation of the resulting improvement measures.
 The reporting relating to the ICS is established quarterly in the context of the Risk Committee.